 SIC welcomes original contributions on all aspects of research and practice in IT with emphasis on Advanced Automatic Control, Modelling and Optimization.
 Authors should not submit to SIC a manuscript that is under consideration elsewhere.
 Papers should preferably not exceed 10 standard typewritten pages.
-Articles should be submitted in electronic form to: email@example.com while at the same time a copyright statement form accompanied by two printouts and a cover letter signed in original by all the co-authors should be sent via POSTAL SERVICES to the Editorial Office at the following mailing address: National Institute for R&D in Informatics – I C I, Publishing Department, 8-10 Averescu Blvd., 5th Floor, Bucharest, 011455, Romania.
+Articles in electronic form along with a scanned copyright statement form accompanied by a cover letter signed in original by all the co-authors should be sent to the Editorial Office by e-mail at: email@example.com.

 Instructions for Typesetting Manuscripts